andyclarke-okta/Powershell-Sample-Scripts/README.md

 ## Other Resources
-Some of the scripts use a Powershell library (OktaAPI.psm1) created to facilitate API features
+Some of the scripts use a PowerShell library (OktaAPI.psm1) created to facilitate API features

 https://github.com/gabrielsroka/OktaAPI.psm1